Nespresso capsules are made of aluminium, an infinitely recyclable material.

 HERE IS HOW IT WORKS

 Then, the bag is delivered to a recycling facility where the coffee grounds are separated from the aluminium.
-They are

 then composted and the aluminium recycled.

 INFORMATION, CALL THE

 You can pick up your recycling bag by visiting a Nespresso Boutique.

 Thank you for your support in making this program a success.

 To give a second life to Nespresso capsules, simply put

 used capsules in the black recycling bag provided at no extra